Telescopic Ladders

 Retracting the ladder

 When you have finished using the ladder you will need to collapse it ready for storage.
-Our ladder meets the very latest standards and has soft close technology – which means you can’t get your fingers caught between the rungs.
+Our ladder meets the very latest standards and has soft close technology – which means you can’t get your fingers caught between the ladder rungs.

-The versatile construction of telescopic ladders makes them well suited for a range of jobs, particularly those that may have traditionally been done using a rigid wooden ladder.
-For example, telescopic ladders can be handy for painting, roofing, or window cleaning.
-Their easy set up means jobs can be done much quicker and more efficiently and the aluminium material ensures they are not vulnerable to the problems that some wooden ladders can experience (such as rotting in damp conditions) making telescopic ladders safer too.
+Their easy set up means jobs can be done much quicker and more efficiently, plus the aluminium material ensures they are not vulnerable to the problems that some wooden ladders can experience (such as rotting in damp conditions) making telescopic ladders safer too.

-Telescopic ladders can also be used as access solutions instead of loft ladders too, if you don’t access your loft often enough to require a permanent fixture like the ones we offer at BPS Depot.
+Telescopic ladders can also be used as access solutions instead of loft ladders too, particularly if you don’t access your loft often enough to require a permanent fixture like the ones we offer at BPS Depot.

 Whether you’re looking for the perfect ladder for home DIY or for trade, a telescopic ladder from BPS can suit any of your needs.
 Explore our range of telescopic ladders and make the most of our unbeatable deals today.